Have you ever stopped to wonder what is sin?

 Shane Wood describes this moment in his book Between Two Trees like this, “When Adam and Eve ate the fruit, they were not merely disobeying a command, although indeed they were.
 They were not just committing an indiscretion, although indeed they did.
 The action was more dire, the result more severe.
 For sin is willful union with something or someone other than God.”

-For more about the creation story check out: We’ve Missed The Point Of The Creation Story
+For more about the creation story check out: The Creation Story And It’s Suprising Meaning

 Union With Death

 What is sin?
 Sin is much more than making a mistake.
 It’s willingly choosing to enter a union with something, or someone, other than God.
 And through our sin, we have entered into a union with death and the results are everywhere.

 It should be no surprise that following the new union the first act recorded in Genesis 4 is jealousy that led to murder.
 This is the fruit of our new union.